 Gus removes the tracking bug before travelling to Casa Tranquila to talk with Hector.
 He informs him that the DEA is looking into his past, and the cartel had issued their ultimatum, before asking him, "Is today the day, Hector?"...

 In 1989, Gus and his friend, Maximo Arciniega, met with Don Eladio Vuente, the leader of the Juarez Cartel, who is joined by Bolsa and a younger, physically-well Hector.
-Their discussion of the fast food restaurant they started, Los Pollos Hermanos, soon changes to discussions of methamphetamine, a secondary product that Max created and Gus helped to sell.
-They had snuck some samples to cartel members as a means of getting an audience with Don Eladio in order to discuss a partnership: the highly addictive nature of meth, combined with the simplicity of its creation and the ability to manufacture it without having to act as middlemen for the Columbia cartels, means Don Eladio could make even more money than they currently do working with Columbia, but without the risk.
+Their discussion of the fast food restaurant they started, Los Pollos Hermanos, soon changes to discussions of methamphetamine, a secondary product that Max cooked and Gus helped to sell.
+They had snuck some samples to cartel members as a means of getting an audience with Don Eladio in order to discuss a partnership: the highly addictive nature of meth, combined with the simplicity of its creation and the ability to manufacture it without having to act as middlemen for the Colombian cartels, means Don Eladio could make even more money than they currently do working with Colombia to sell cocaine.
 Don Eladio approves of the idea, but is cross with Gus and Max for using underhanded methods to get his attention, and asks Gus why he should be needed when Max is the chemist.
-Gus apologizes, and Max desperately pleads Don Eladio to forgive him.
+Gus apologizes, and Max desperately pleads with Don Eladio to forgive him.

 Max's pleas are cut short by Hector, who shoots him in the head.
 Max slumps over, his blood and grey matter dripping into Don Eladio's pool.
 Gus lashes out at Hector, but Hector and Bolsa subdue him, with Hector forcing him to look into the eyes of his dead friend as Don Eladio warns a weeping Gus that he's only alive because "I know who you are.
 But understand: you're not in Chile, anymore."